-The deal, among Blackstone’s biggest U.K. real estate investments since its 2009 purchase of a stake in London’s Broadgate complex, reflects its growing appetite for investments that can be held for decades rather than years.
+The deal, among Blackstone’s biggest U.K. real estate investments since its 2009 purchase of a stake in London’s Broadgate complex, reflects the company’s growing appetite for investments that can be held for decades rather than years.
 The money manager deployed a similar strategy in 2015 when it invested in Manhattan’s biggest apartment complex, Stuyvesant Town -- another deal that aroused political scrutiny.

 The U.K.’s railway arches have, over decades, been converted and leased to mainly small businesses, which use them for everything from bars and coffee houses to auto mechanic shops.
 About 75 percent of the rent generated by the Network Rail portfolio is in London, with the remainder concentrated in cities including Birmingham and Manchester.

 The proceeds of the sale will help finance an upgrade of the U.K.’s railway system, which is suffering from unprecedented congestion after years of under-funding.
 Telereal, which will own an equal stake with Blackstone, will oversee the day-to-day running of the properties and will hope it can manage them more efficiently and grow rents.